direct to content

 History

-The Dutch third-rate ship-of-the-line Staten-Generaal was built in 1784, at the end of the Fourth Anglo-Dutch War.
+The Dutch third-rate ship-of-the-line Staten-Generaal was built in 1784, at the end of the Fourth Anglo-Dutch War (1780-1784).
 During these final years of the Dutch Republic, the Dutch navy was in bad shape, and ships were constructed according to outdated designs.
-With its 800 tons burthen, three masts and 76 cannon on board, Staten-Generaal was one of the largest ships of the struggling Dutch fleet.
+With its tonnage of 800 tons, three masts and 76 cannon, Staten-Generaal was one of the largest ships of the struggling Dutch fleet.

-After the Batavian Revolution of 1795, Staten-Generaal served the Batavian Navy, captained by Samuel Story, during the Battle of Camperdown.
+After the Batavian Revolution of 1795, the Staten-Generaal served in the Batavian Navy, captained by Samuel Story, during the Battle of Camperdown in 1797.
 The battle was the most significant action between British and Dutch forces during the French Revolutionary Wars and resulted in a complete victory for the British, who captured eleven Dutch ships without losing any of their own.

-During the battle, Staten-Generaal caught fire.
+During the battle, the Staten-Generaal caught fire.
 While the fire was being extinguished the ship drifted leeward, removing her from the action.
-Story succeeded to safely return the ship to the Netherlands.
+Story succeeded in safely returning the ship to the Netherlands.

 Floating battery

-After reparations, Staten-Generaal was dispatched to the Southern hemisphere, to serve the Republic at the Cape Colony, modern day South Africa.
-The ship was, however, found to be in such a bad condition that Bato- as she was renamed in 1798 - was used as a floating gun platform to guard the entrance of Simon's Bay, Cape Town.
-On January 9th, 1806, days before the Dutch colony fell to the British, Bato was scuttled and burnt in order to prevent capture by the English.
+After reparations, the Staten-Generaal was dispatched to the Southern hemisphere, to serve the Republic at the Cape Colony, modern day South Africa.
+The ship was, however, found to be in such a bad condition that the Bato- as she had been renamed in 1798 - was used as a floating gun platform to guard the entrance of Simon's Bay, Cape Town.
+On January 9th, 1806, days before the Dutch colony fell to the British, the Bato was scuttled and burnt in order to prevent capture by the English.

 Description